ole1986/a3-exile-scratchie/README.md

 ### Database setup

-+ Use the *lottery.sql* file to create two new database tables
++ Import the mysql file *lottery.sql* to create the required tables
 + Copy and repalce the *exile.ini* with the file located in&lt;ExileServerMod&gt;\extDB\sql_custom_v2\

 ### Exile Mission modifications